philipdaquin/friend-recommendation-provision/README.md

 4. Initialise an API gateway
 5. Create a hosted zone in Route53.
 6. Create custom DNS name with ACM certificate.

+## Continuous Integration Pipeline

+Stack
+- Ansible
+- Jenkins
+- Terraform
+- EC2

+### Steps to reproduce
+1. Create a new key pair in AWS
+2. Run Terraform
+3. Rock and Roll!